Russian Hill

 George Sterling Park is at Hyde and Lombard.
 Benches on the upper terrace face west toward the Golden Gate Bridge.

 Jack Kerouac stayed at 29 Russell Street, on the eastern slope of the hill, in the early 1950s.
-He has said in interviews that he typed much of “On the Road” there.
+There he revised “On the Road” and worked on “Visions of Cody.”
 The building is a private residence; the street view is visible from the public sidewalk.